-We love this refreshing, colorful and citrusy tea made with Thai roselle hibiscus (also called sorrel) calyxes, which are the base of the actual flower.
-The strange looking purple things in the above photo are the hibiscus calyxes, which are harvested in the Fall.
+We love this refreshing, colorful tea made with Roselle hibiscus calyxes, which are the base of the actual flower.
+The tea from this plant is known as “Jamaica” in Mexico, and “Sorrel” in Jamaica.

 Cooking Time: 20 minutes

 Yield: 1 gallon of finished tea

 - 12-18 fresh hibiscus calyxes, washed, seed pod removed

 - 1/3 cup organic raw cane sugar (optional)